I have always loved the arts, especially painting and photography. I studied art intensively during high school and college.

 As of today, my paintings have been bought by people across the United States, Germany, Norway and Canada, where they hang in private homes and organizations.

 Why do i make art?

 I have never been able to separate my art from the mental process that liberates and yet ensnares me daily.
 I often ask myself why I paint and why I always get drawn back to the canvas, the messy oil paints, the dripping pinks and blues.
 I come back to the mysterious nature of life itself, which leaves me with questions to which language seems to lack sufficient access.
-I yearn to find answers, artistic answers, profound answers, which often means leaving language behind.
+I yearn to find artistic answers, profound answers, which often means leaving language behind.

 Concepts and questions I have pondered lately have been:

 Is it possible to depict artistically true surrender to God?

 What does the coincidence of the human and the divine truly mean?